CASIA-LM/ChineseWebText-2.0/README.md

 - #### Rule-Based Classification

-Initially, a rule-based classification approach was employed to assign preliminary labels based on expert-curated keywords.
-Each data item could receive one or more labels depending on keyword matches.
-If no category-specific keywords were detected, the item was assigned a "general" label.
+A rule-based classification approach was initially employed to assign preliminary labels using expert-curated keywords.
+Specifically, 20 to 50 keywords were designated for each category, with a frequency threshold of 3 to 5 non-repeating occurrences.
+Each text could receive single or multiple labels depending on keyword matches, while texts without category-specific keywords were labeled as "general."

 - #### Model-Based Classification